Fujiwhara effect

-The Fujiwhara effect, sometimes referred to as the Fujiwara effect, Fujiw(h)ara interaction or binary interaction, is a phenomenon that occurs when two nearby cyclonic vortices move around each other and close the distance between the circulations of their corresponding low-pressure areas.
+The Fujiwhara effect, sometimes referred to as the Fujiwhara interaction or binary interaction, is a phenomenon that occurs when two nearby cyclonic vortices move around each other and close the distance between the circulations of their corresponding low-pressure areas.
 The effect is named after Sakuhei Fujiwhara, the Japanese meteorologist who initially described the effect.
-Binary interaction of smaller circulations can cause the development of a larger cyclone, or cause two cyclones to merge into one.
+Binary interaction of smaller circulations can cause the development of a larger cyclone or cause two cyclones to merge into one.
 Extratropical cyclones typically engage in binary interaction when within 2000 km of one another, while tropical cyclones typically interact within 1400 km of each other.
+Fujiwhara described the effect in a 1921 paper which was based in an 1889 paper by a Japanese researcher and eventually gained popularity in the United States after World War II.

-Description
+Description and examples

-When cyclones are in proximity of one another, their centers will circle each other cyclonically (counter-clockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere) about a point between the two systems due to their cyclonic wind circulations.
-The two vortices will be attracted to each other, and eventually spiral into the center point and merge.
+When cyclones are in proximity of one another, their centers will circle each other cyclonically: counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere, about a point between the two systems due to their cyclonic wind circulations.
+The two vortices will be attracted to each other and eventually spiral into the center point and merge.
 It has not been agreed upon whether this is due to the divergent portion of the wind or vorticity advection.
-When the two vortices are of unequal size, the larger vortex will tend to dominate the interaction, and the smaller vortex will circle around it.
-The effect is named after Sakuhei Fujiwhara, the Japanese meteorologist who initially described it in a 1921 paper about the motion of vortices in water.
+If the two vortices are of equal size, they partake in a "dance" where the vortices orbit the center point; they can also deflect each other to the other direction.
+If the two vortices are of unequal size, the larger vortex will tend to dominate the interaction, and the smaller vortex will circle around it.
+The effect is named after Sakuhei Fujiwhara, the Japanese meteorologist who initially described it in a 1921 paper.
+Numerous factors affect the phenomenon, namely the separation distance, the relative size of the vortices, and their intensity.
+For instance: when two vortices are close, they have a high chance of merging.The phenomenon happened in the East Pacific Ocean in July 2017 when Hurricane Hilary and Hurricane Irwin interacted; Hilary became stronger while Irwin became weaker.
+The interaction caused Irwin to change course northwest before dissipating.
+The phenomenon is uncommon in the Atlantic Ocean; a notable instance was in 1995, when Hurricane Iris absorbed Hurricane Humberto and a more recent one happened in 2025 with Hurricane Imelda and Hurricane Humberto.
+In the West Pacific Ocean, Typhoon Parma and Typhoon Melor engaged in a Fujiwhara dance in 2009; the interaction caused Parma to stall near the Philippines.
+In the central Indian Ocean, the phenomenon was undergone by Cyclone Diamondra and Cyclone Eunice in 2015, while in the eastern Indian Ocean, Cyclone Seroja and Cyclone Odette experienced the effect in 2021.
+Extratropical cyclones also undergo the Fujiwhara effect.